 How can a homeschool mama pass on to her children what she doesn’t have herself?

 But what she can do is find some inspiring and well put together resources, books, and CDs and learn with her children

 A Complete Musical Appreciation Curriculum for Your Homeschool

-My all time favourite resource for jumping into music appreciation as a novice has been SQUILT Music.
-SQUILT is prefect for the homeschool mama who has no musical background and doesn’t feel equipped to teach her children about music
+My all-time favourite resource for jumping into music appreciation as a novice has been SQUILT Music.
+SQUILT is perfect for the homeschool mama who has no musical background and doesn’t feel equipped to teach her children about music

 And while I don’t have any teacher or musical training, Mary Prather has both, and she’s put together open & go curriculum for studying music in your homeschool or co-op.
 We use her Musical Eras Bundle in our Morning Time and enjoy studying music in tandem with our history studies.

 She’s also got composer & seasonal bundles, flashcards & games, and a newly launched SQUILT Live Music Appreciation Membership (just press PLAY – it can’t get any easier than that!).